treymarc/multiwii-gui-swing/README.md

 MWI-SWING
 =========
-A small Java Swing frontend for multiwii
+A small Java Swing frontend for MultiWii

 BUILD
 =====
 * You need the GNU Serial lib in your local maven repository, you can manualy install the provided jar:

 	`mvn install:install-file -Dfile=/path/to/mwi-swing/build/repository/gnu/serial/1.0/serial-1.0.jar -DgroupId=gnu -DartifactId=serial -Dversion=1.0 -Dpackaging=jar`

-After that just run:
+	* After that just run:
 	`mvn clean install`

 * To export a Mac OS X application bundle you need the JarBundler Ant task which can be installed via MacPorts.
 After the installation you again have to add it to your local Maven repository:

-`mvn install:install-file -Dfile=/path/to/jarbundler.jar -DgroupId=net.sourceforge.jarbundler -DartifactId=jarbundler -Dversion=2.2.0 -Dpackaging=jar``
+	`mvn install:install-file -Dfile=/path/to/jarbundler.jar -DgroupId=net.sourceforge.jarbundler -DartifactId=jarbundler -Dversion=2.2.0 -Dpackaging=jar`
-do not commit any '.gitignore' file , create one in your directory with this content (remove the "'" character) :

-After that run:
+	* After that run:
-`mvn package`
+	`mvn package -P mac`
-	'**/target'
-	'.*'

 RUN
 ===
-You can either use the "build" or "MultiWiiConf" as the INSTALL folder for mwi-swing
+* You can either use the "gui/build" or "MultiWiiConf" as the INSTALL folder for mwi-swing

-When the build process is finished
+* When the build process is finished:
-*copy the mwgui-Version-release-jar-with-dependencies.jar file to INSTALL/lib.
+	* copy the mwgui-Version-release-jar-with-dependencies.jar file to INSTALL/lib.
-*run the shell script in the INSTALL folder:
+	* run the shell script in the INSTALL folder:
 		`build/mwi-swing.sh`

+* On Mac OS X just the MultiWiiConf.app in the mac-bundle/target folder

 BLUETOOTH
 =========